 The daily administration of AD users and Office 365 mailboxes involves multiple tools that may seem confusing and cumbersome.

 Currently, only one tool exists, allowing you to perform all daily tasks inside the native admin tool, AD Users & Computers.

 Easy Office 365 Management with Easy365Manager

-Standard Office 365 administration tools face a lot of drawbacks:
+Standard Office 365 administration involves a lot of tools for daily operations:

-- You need AD Users & Computers to manage local users, including email properties used by Office 365.
+- AD Users & Computers to manage local users, including email properties used by Office 365.

-- You need web consoles like the Microsoft 365 Admin Center or the Azure AD Portal to manage Office 365 licenses.
+- Web consoles like the Microsoft 365 Admin Center or the Azure AD Portal to manage Office 365 licenses.

-- You need an on-premises Exchange Admin Center to manage AD mail attributes.
+- On-premises Exchange Admin Center to manage AD mail attributes.

-- You need the Office 365 Exchange Admin Center to manage mailbox delegation.
+- Exchange Admin Center to manage mailbox delegation, out-of-office replies, and more.

-- You need PowerShell to manage Office 365 mailbox calendar permissions, synchronize Azure AD Connect, and more.
+- PowerShell to manage Office 365 mailbox calendar permissions, synchronize Azure AD Connect, and more.

 With Easy365Manager, you can manage everything from AD Users & Computers.

-Easy365Manager is a snap-in to Active Directory that allows you to manage email attributes and Office 365 mailboxes and licenses as part of your standard Active Directory administration.
+Easy365Manager is a snap-in to Active Directory that consolidates AD and Office 365 administration.

-It does so by adding two new tabs (“Office 365” and “Mailbox”) to user properties:
+It works by adding two new tabs (“Office 365” and “Mailbox”) to user properties: